-The consultant must include on the Bid Form a list of at least four (4) references, excluding the Judiciary, with whom they have contracted to do similar work by including the company/entity name, telephone number, and a contact person.
+Vendors must include on the Bid Form a list of at least four (4) references\ with whom they have contracted to do similar work by including the company name, telephone number and a contact person. \You are not permitted to use a reference from Rhode Island Judiciary.

-Respondents must also include an overview of their experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of past work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.
+Respondents must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.